UC Dissertation-Year Fellowship

 • Student must have advanced to doctoral candidacy and completed two dissertation chapters or the equivalent, as confirmed by dissertation chair.

-• Student must be making adequate progress towards degree, as certified by their dissertation chair.
+• Student must be making adequate progress towards their doctoral degree, as certified by their dissertation chair.

 Selection will be based on one or more of the following criteria: